Julie Haydon

-Julie Haydon (born Donella Donaldson, June 10, 1910 – December 24, 1994) was an American Broadway, film and television actress who received second billing as the female lead in the Ben Hecht–Charles MacArthur 1935 film vehicle for Noël Coward, The Scoundrel.
+Julie Haydon (born Donella Donaldson, June 10, 1910 – December 24, 1994) was an American Broadway, film, and television actress who received second billing as the female lead in the Ben Hecht–Charles MacArthur 1935 film vehicle for Noël Coward, The Scoundrel.
 After her Hollywood career ended in 1937, she turned to the theatre, originating the roles of Kitty Duval in The Time of Your Life (1939) and Laura Wingfield in The Glass Menagerie (1945).
+Later she became an editor of works by her husband and a lecturer on his works and about many celebrities with whom she worked.

 Early career and films

-Born in the Chicago suburb of Oak Park, to Orin Donaldson, a newspaper publisher, and Ella Horton, Haydon began her acting career when she was 19, touring with Minnie Maddern Fiske in Mrs. Bumstead Leigh.
+Born in the Chicago suburb of Oak Park, to Orin Donaldson, a newspaper publisher, and Ella Horton, Haydon began her acting career when she was 19, studying with Neely Dickson at the Hollywood Community Theater.
+She then toured with Minnie Maddern Fiske in Mrs. Bumstead Leigh.
 Within two years, she played Ophelia in a production of Hamlet at the Hollywood Playhouse.

 Shortly after, she began appearing in films, in 1931.
 Her first film, in which she was billed under her birth name, was The Great Meadow, a Johnny Mack Brown Western drama made by MGM.
 In 1932, she signed with RKO, and her first major role came that year in The Conquerors, directed by William Wellman Her most notable performance came in 1935's The Scoundrel playing opposite Noël Coward, but, despite a new contract with MGM, only a few more films were to come in her short career, including A Family Affair (1937), the initial movie in the Andy Hardy series.

-Some people, including Haydon, have held that it was Haydon and not Fay Wray who provided the heroine's bone-chilling screams in 1933's King Kong, but this claim is disputed.
+Some people, including Haydon, have held that it was Haydon and not Fay Wray who provided the heroine's bone-chilling screams in the King Kong film of 1933, but this claim is disputed.

 Haydon retired from films in 1937.